AKASHAorg/akasha-docs/docs/extensions/extension-tutorials/index.md

 The following section provides a step-by-step guide on how to create different types of extensions using the AKASHA Core.
 It covers creating necessary folders, initializing the project, and running relevant Yarn commands.

 :::caution
-To follow these tutorials, you must have set up the project and run it locally.
+To follow these tutorials, you must have set up the [AKASHA Core](https://github.com/AKASHAorg/akasha-core) project and run it locally.
 If you are yet to do so, please click [here](../../setup.md) to get started.
 :::

 ## Bootstrapping a new extension